This is Our Budapest gay travel guide. We will cover the city’s major attractions, best accommodations, bars, gay events, and more.

 While Budapest may not be the European gay capital, it still has substantial gay life.
 And with all its attraction, you should put it on your bucket list.

-So, if we miss something or you have any other suggestions, we should put them in our guide, do let us know in the comments below.
+So, if we missed something or you have any other suggestions, we should include them in our guide.
+Please let us know in the comments below.

 Read also